Desktop Portal to Data Science

 The Getting started with Navigator section shows how to start Navigator from the shortcuts or from a terminal window.

 Why use Navigator?¶

-The command line program conda is both a package manager and an environment manager, to help data scientists ensure that each version of each package has all the dependencies it requires and works correctly.
+The command-line program conda is both a package manager and an environment manager.
+This helps data scientists ensure that each version of each package has all the dependencies it requires and works correctly.